DaoCloud/DaoCloud-docs/docs/en/docs/dce/what-is-dce.md

 In the past eight years, DaoCloud has invested huge to explore and develop a cloud-native operating system with custom and scalable modules to facilitate your business digitalization.
 You can use each module like a LEGO brick, with zero downtime while upgrading any module.
 DCE 5.0 is also easy to integrate with hundreds of cloud-native ecological plugins, so you can simply customize solutions for different scenarios.
 Things go better with such a kind of modular style to grow day by day.

-=== "Multicloud Management"
+=== "Multicloud Orchestration"

-    **Applicable scenarios**: The deployment of multi-cloud and multi-cluster in an enterprise has become the norm, and it is hoped to have the capabilities of multi-cloud app release and cross-cloud disaster recovery.
+    **Applicable scenarios**: The deployment of multicloud and multi-cluster in an enterprise has become the norm, and it is hoped to have the capabilities of multicloud app release and cross-cloud disaster recovery.

     **Benefits**: Using innovative technologies to orchestrate disaster recovery (DR) across clouds, this solution has high concurrent performance of cross-cloud resource retrieval, and can help your IT departments quickly plan and implement DR capabilities in combination with the capabilities of the Container Management to adapt to various scenarios such as edge and Xinchuang.

-    **Modules**: [Container Management](../kpanda/03ProductBrief/WhatisKPanda.md), [Multicloud Management](../kairship/01product/whatiskairship.md), cloud to edge continuum, Xinchuang Heterogeneous
+    **Modules**: [Container Management](../kpanda/03ProductBrief/WhatisKPanda.md), [Multicloud Orchestration](../kairship/01product/whatiskairship.md), cloud to edge continuum, Xinchuang Heterogeneous

     ![multi-cloud](../images/01multi-cloud.png)